tantalum7/WCS/README.md

 Encrypts a python dict, and stores as binary file.
 Decrypt is only available to the Windows User that created it (or Admin).

 ## Description
 WCS uses the Windows [Crypt.ProtectData()](https://msdn.microsoft.com/en-us/library/windows/desktop/aa380261(v=vs.85).aspx) API to encrypt a pickled python dictiontary, and store as a binary encrypted file.
-Only the Windows user that created the crypt store, or a local Admin, can decrypt the data.
+Only the Windows user that created the crypt store can decrypt the data.
 The WindowsCryptStore class provides dictionary like access to all the key: value pairs stored inside.

 ## Usage
 Creating a new crypt store file